 Hearing of his father's death, Nebuchadnezzar took the short route across the Arabian Desert, sending his prisoners (including Daniel) the long route (Josephus, Ant.
 10:11:1).
 He was crowned king (Esptember 6, 605), beginning his first official year the following spring (April 2, 604).
-Elam revolted against the Asyrians, but Assyrians, Postabled the Elamites, either killing or deporting them (cf. Ezra 4:9).
+Elam revolted against the Asyrians, but Assurbanipal crushed the Elamites, either killing or deporting them (cf. Ezra 4:9).
 Their territory was taken over by the Persians, who were still subject to the powerful Medes.

 Wastem Kings who took advantage of the Elamite revolt to withhold their tribute were crushed by the Assyrians.
 Postably Amon was murdered by an enti-Assyrian party in Jerusalem.
 The "people of the land" sought to avoid Assyrian retailistion by executing his murdeers?
 (2 Kings 2:123-24).
 Jeremish, son of Hilkiah (not the high priest who discovered the Book of the Law), was born in Ansthoth, near lerusalem.
-He was of the rejected line of Ithamar priests (1 Kings 2:23-41), who had lived in Anethoth since the days of Solomon, but God made him one of the greatest prophets of the Halti country" (Syrie and Palestine) and besieged draw auffered under the last four kings of Juda, survived the destruction of Jerusa and carried to Babylon (2 Chron 36:6), but who was probably released after giving assurance that he would be a loyal vassal of Babylon.
+He was of the rejected line of Ithamar priests (1 Kings 2:23-24), who had lived in Anethoth since the days of Solomon, but God made him one of the greatest prophets of the Halti country" (Syrie and Palestine) and besieged draw suffered under the last four kings of Juda, survived the destruction of Jerusa and carried to Babylon (2 Chron 36:6), but who was probably released after giving assurance that he would be a loyal vassal of Babylon.

-An army revolt in Babylon was crushed by Nebuchadnez-zar.
-Such revolts may have fostered plots among western lings (including Zedekish) to regain their independence, in spite of the warnings by Jersmish (Jer 27-26).
+An army revolt in Babylon was crushed by Nebuchadneztar.
+Such revolts may have fostered plots among western kings (including Zedekieh) to regain their independence, in spite of the warnings by Jersmish (Jer 27-26).

-Nebuchadnezar began a partially successful thirteen-year siege of Tyre (Ezak 26-28; cf. 29:16).
+Nebuchadnezzar began a partially successful thirteen-year siege of Tyre (Ezak 25-28: cf. 29:16).
 This island fortress was not captured until Alexander the Grest (332) had built a giant causeway from the mainland.

-Nahum prophesied the destruction of Nineveh, using the destruction (563) of No-emon (Thebes) as an example (3:6-10).
-His prophecies were fulfilled when Nineveh fell (612), never to rise again (2:13, 3:19).
+Nahum prophesied the destruction of Nineveh, using the destruction (863) of No-amon (Thebes) as an example (3:6-8).
+His prophecies were fulfilled when Nineveh [el] (612), never to rise again (2:13, 3:19).